danday74/chapter-and-verse/README.md

 `chapter-and-verse` understands all common bible book abbreviations and more.

-It is particularly useful when formulating bible reference based URLs and for dealing with complex bible APIs and raw user input.
+It is particularly useful when formulating bible reference based URLs and for dealing with complex bible APIs / raw user input.

 `chapter-and-verse` handles all the following reference formats: